 1. What are the best board games for seniors?

-Classic games like Scrabble, chess, and checkers are always great choices because they challenge the mind and help with memory.
-Newer options that are also very popular include Qwirkle and Ticket to Ride, which blend strategy and fun beautifully.
+Classic games like Scrabble, chess, and dominoes are always great choices because they challenge the mind and help with memory.
+Newer options that are also very popular include Qwirkle and Ticket to Ride, which blend simple strategy and fun beautifully.

 2. How do board games help seniors stay sharp?